Immigration (Health and Social Care Staff) Bill

 Groups Affected

-- Health and social care staff: Granted indefinite leave to remain, improving job security and potentially attracting more workers to these sectors.
+- Health and social care workers: Those working in occupations listed in the Schedule gain indefinite leave to remain, improving job security and potentially attracting more skilled workers.

 Powered by nyModel